BartFlu/shopper/README.md

 Finish tests writing

 Far future plans
-Crwaler that updates the prices of products in chosen stores
+Crawler that updates the prices of products in chosen stores

 How to run